Self-hosting architecture & decision framework

 Measure, don't guess

 These estimates are starting points.
 Deploy your actual workload on a single node, monitor CPU and bandwidth (covered in Chapter 3), and use those real numbers for capacity planning.
+This is another thing you are responsible for — LiveKit Cloud auto-scales without you thinking about it.

 Test your knowledge